pretix/pretix-docs/docs/topics/payment/paypal.md

 ![Payment settings page.
 The "payment providers" tab is open, showing a list with the following entries: bank transfer, gift card, PayPal, SEPA debit and Stripe; gift card is enabled and all other entries are disabled.
 All entires have 'settings' buttons next to them.
 The settings button for PayPal is highlighted.](../../assets/screens/payment-providers/payment-settings-paypal.png "Payment settings PayPal" )

-Navigate to [Your Event] → "Settings" → "Payment".
+Navigate to :btn:Your Event → Settings → Payment:.
-The "payment providers" tab on this page displays the list of active payment providers.
+The :btn:Payment providers: tab on this page displays the list of active payment providers.
 The list should now include an entry for PayPal with a red ":fontawesome-solid-x: Disabled" tag.
 The plugin is enabled, but PayPal has not been set up and enabled as a payment provider for the event yet.
 Click on the :btn-icon:fontawesome-solid-gear:Settings: button next to PayPal.